 4.)
 In order for the online application to be complete, you will need to answer all sections, upload a recent student photo, and pay the $65.00 application/testing fee online.

 No. One application should be sent to the high school of first choice.
 The second and third choices are indicated on the online application.
 The application will be forwarded to the next school(s) as needed.

-The Placement Test is taken at the high school of first choice in December of 2021.
+The Placement Test is taken at the high school of first choice in early December.
 Results will be forwarded to other schools as needed.

-The Explore Test is ACT’s (American College Test) comprehensive assessment program for students entering high school.
+The PreACT 8/9 Test is ACT’s (American College Test) comprehensive assessment program for students entering high school.
 It provides information about a child’s level of preparation in English, mathematics, science, and reading along with details about his/her interests, needs, and plans.

 Yes.
 In order to correctly assess a student’s academic achievement and make appropriate recommendations for placement, it is necessary to test all incoming freshmen students in December of their 8th grade year.